Brand Names: Advanced Sleep Melatonin, Dual Spectrum Melatonin, Melatonin, Melatonin Time Release, Nature's Bounty Dual Spectrum Melatonin

 What other drugs will affect melatonin?

-Taking melatonin with any medicines that make you sleepy can worsen this effect.
-Ask your doctor before taking melatonin with a sleeping pill, antidepressant, sedative, narcotic pain medicine, muscle relaxer, seizure medicine, or herbal/health supplements may also cause drowsiness (tryptophan, California poppy, chamomile, gotu kola, kava, St. John's wort, skullcap, valerian, and others).
+Using melatonin with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, medicine for anxiety or seizures, or herbal/health supplements may also cause drowsiness (tryptophan, California poppy, chamomile, gotu kola, kava, St. John's wort, skullcap, valerian, and others).

 Do not take melatonin without medical advice if you are using any of the following medications: